OpenMusicKontrollers/mephisto.lv2/README.md

 ### GUI

-This plugin features an external LV2 plugin GUI, which does nothing else than just opening the plugin's C source in your favorite editor and monitor its modification state.
+This plugin features an external LV2 plugin GUI, which does nothing else than just opening the plugin's FAUST source in your favorite editor and monitor its modification state.

 Currently, the editor has to be defined via an environment variable.
 You can